Philips CPAP Breathing Machines Recalled Over Potential Lung Injury

 Millions of Philips Respironics breathing machines have been recalled due to a potential risk of lung injury.
 Phillips has issued a recall for Philips Bi-Level Positive Airway Pressure (Bi-Level PAP), Continuous Positive Airway Pressure (CPAP), and mechanical ventilator devices over concerns that the polyester-based polyurethane foam liners may disintegrate or outgas.
 This may potentially result in inhalation of contaminants and/or toxic chemicals, increasing the risk of cancer or serious respiratory illness.

-The FDA has received over 21,000 adverse event reports relating to the use of the recalled Philips CPAP devices, including at least 124 deaths.
+The FDA has received over 98,000 adverse event reports relating to the use of the recalled Philips CPAP devices, including at least 346 deaths.
 Philips may be facing numerous Philips CPAP recall lawsuits filed by people who experienced injury or cancer after using a Philips sleep apnea CPAP, Bi-level PAP, or mechanical ventilator.

 Philips CPAP Recall Upgraded to Class 1

-Philips Respironics issued an April 2021 voluntary recall of some Philips Sleep Apnea Devices, The recall notification was amended as a safety notification in June 2021 and further in July 2021 to a Class 1 recall, indicating that the product may cause serious injury or death.
+Philips Respironics issued an April 2021 voluntary recall of some Philips Sleep Apnea Devices.
+The recall notification was amended as a safety notification in June 2021 and further in July 2021 to a Class 1 recall, indicating that the product may cause serious injury or death.
 In January 2022, the FDA announced that additional ventilators and ventilator repair kits were added to the recall list.

 The recall involves millions of Philips sleep apnea and ventilator machines, most of which are of the DreamStation, first-generation production line and are within the 5-year service life.
 The recall has been issued for machines which contain a sound-abatement foam comprised of polyester-based polyurethane (PE-PUR) which may degrade to release particles and chemicals that may be inhaled.

 Philips estimates that up to 4 million devices may be affected and has constrained the recall to the U.S. market.
+As of July 2023, two years after the recall, hundreds of thousands of patients had not received replacement devices as a result of a shortage.
+The company has stated that the shortage could last until the end of 2023.

 Recalled Philips Devices Include: